iansinnott/alt-store/README.md

 $ npm install
 $ gulp
 ```
-DefaultRoute

 ## Thoughts on Alt

-Alt does some weird shit where you must call `this.actions.<method-name>`
-order to access other actions defined on an action creators prototype.
-This
-super unintuitive and not obvious.
-Pretty lame, but other than this I like A
+Alt does some weird shit where you must call `this.actions.<method-name>` order to access other actions defined on an action creators prototype.
+This is super unintuitive and not obvious.
+Pretty lame, but other than this I quite like Alt so far.
-so far.
 For an example, see `fetchItems` in `client/actions/ItemActions.js`.

 I never did end up looking at the code hard enough to find out what they are doing behind the scenes.
 Here's [the code in question][code].